Meet the Applicants

 This Accelerator uses an “open topic” as a fresh approach to expedite the traditional Small Business Innovation Research (“SBIR”) application, award, and execution process.
 At the end of this Accelerator, the Airforce will release a Direct to Phase II SBIR Broad Agency Announcement (“BAA”).
 While any company with a solution in the low cost attritable systems technical area can apply for this award, the participants in this Accelerator will be uniquely prepared with well-developed business models, advanced pitch strategies, and a deeper understanding of government acquisition processes.

-From March through May of 2020, this 10-week Accelerator will alternate between weeks in Dayton, Ohio and offsite weeks at the companies’ home locations.
+From March through May of 2020 (extended through September), this 10-week Accelerator will alternate between weeks in Dayton, Ohio and offsite weeks at the companies’ home locations.
 (Please note, the first 2 weeks will both be onsite.)
 The Accelerator culminates in a Demo Day to highlight participating companies and their progress through the program

 Instructions & Requirements